 Marty Sipple is board certified by The Florida Bar in the area of Business Litigation and "AV" rated by the Martindale-Hubbell legal directory.
 Board certification is The Florida Bar’s highest level of evaluation and denotes “Legal Expert” status.
 Marty practices in the area of civil litigation with an emphasis on business litigation and intellectual property matters.
 He is an experienced trial attorney who regularly represents clients in both state and federal trial courts.
 After graduating at the top of his class from the Washington University School of Law in St. Louis and serving state Supreme Court and federal district court clerkships, Marty entered private practice, where he has played a lead role in many substantial litigation matters.
-Marty is also an adjunct professor at the Florida State University College of Law where he teaches trial practice, and serves on the Florida Supreme Court Committee on Standard Jury Instructions in Contract and Business Cases.
+Marty is also an adjunct professor at the Florida State University College of Law where he teaches trial practice, and serves as Chair of the Florida Supreme Court Committee on Standard Jury Instructions in Contract and Business Cases.

 Marty Sipple is board certified by The Florida Bar in the area of Business Litigation.
 Board certification is The Florida Bar’s highest level of evaluation and denotes “Legal Expert” status.
 Marty practices in the area of civil litigation with an emphasis on business litigation and intellectual property matters.
 He is an experienced trial attorney who regularly represents clients in both state and federal trial courts.
 After graduating at the top of his class from the Washington University School of Law in St. Louis and serving State Supreme Court and federal district court clerkships, Mr. Sipple entered private practice, where he has played a lead role in many substantial litigation matters resulting in favorable outcomes for the firm’s clients.